Macomb County Clerk's Office FAQs

 The fee is $10.00 to change the address.
 The form is available in the Clerk's Office or click HERE to download the Change Of Address Form.

-Welcome to the Concealed Weapons Licensing "Frequently Asked Questions" page of the Macomb County Clerk / Register of Deeds website.
-Below you will find answers to typical questions about obtaining a CCW Permit in Macomb County.
+Welcome to the Concealed Pistol License (CPL) "Frequently Asked Questions" page of the Macomb County Clerk / Register of Deeds website.
+Below you will find answers to typical questions about obtaining a CPL in Macomb County.

-CLICK HERE to return to the Concealed Weapon Licensing Board Information home page.
+CLICK HERE to return to the Concealed Pistol License Information home page.

 How much does it cost to get a CPL?

-The application kit is free.
-The Concealed Pistol License Processing Fee is $100 for new applicants or $115 for renewal applicants.
-If fingerprinting is done by the County Sheriff, the additional $15 fingerprinting fee is paid to the clerk at the time of application.
+The Concealed Pistol License Filing Fee is $115 for new applicants (which includes fingerprinting fee) and $115 for renewal applicants.
 Methods of payment accepted: cash, check, money order and credit cards.
 Make checks or money orders payable to: Macomb County Clerk.

 Where can I obtain a Concealed Pistol License Application Kit?

 The Concealed Pistol License Application Kit is available at your local Police Department, the Macomb County Sheriff's Department, or the Macomb County Clerk's Office.
-CLICK HERE for current clerk's office hours.
-Extended hours on Wednesday until 7 p.m.
 You can also download the Concealed Pistol License Application by clicking HERE.

 Where do I get fingerprinted?